-Albert Schweitzer’s fundamental maxim – Reverence for Life – is also the guiding philosophy behind the work of the Albert Schweitzer Foundation for Our Contemporaries.
+Albert Schweitzer’s fundamental maxim – Reverence for Life – is also the guiding philosophy behind the work of the Albert Schweitzer Foundation.

 Our commitment to this maxim means that we must focus on the single greatest source of pain and death for animals: the use of animals and animal products as food.
 In many developed and affluent societies such as Germany, a healthy diet does not require the death and suffering of animals for the production of food, which is why we promote the vegan diet as currently the most ethical solution.
 Spreading veganism is a lengthy process most realistically reached and sustained through interim steps, including the reduction of meat consumption and the promotion of the vegetarian diet.
 Since the use of animals as a food source is not likely to end in the near future, we strive to reduce the levels of cruelty in the breeding, keeping and killing of animals.